nocomplexity/SecurityArchitecture/architecture/securitymodels.md

 homes, in assembly lines in industry and are deployed in medical facilities.
 But robot security is still underestimated.

-The Robot Security Framework (RSF)is a standardized methodology to perform security assessments in robotics.
+The Robot Security Framework (RSF)is a standardised methodology to perform security assessments in robotics.
 The model is GPLv3 licensed and can be found here: <https://github.com/aliasrobotics/RSF>